November Gardening Tips and To-Dos for the Pacific Northwest

 • Mulching your garden beds helps to keep earthworms warm so they can continue to break down organic matter in the upper soil layers.

-• Leaves can be left in the garden beds to decompose and provide nutrients that will keep the soil healthy.
-It will also provide a habitat for beneficial insects.
+• Leaves can be left in the garden beds to decompose, providing nutrients that keep the soil healthy and a habitat for beneficial insects.

 raised garden beds with tulip bulbs planted in rows